How Investors Filter Startups That Match Their Fundraising Strategy

 • Culture and coachability

-Each startup receives a weighted score, which helps standardize comparisons and reduces subjective bias.
+The team assigns each startup a weighted score, which standardizes comparisons and reduces subjective bias.

 • Machine learning algorithms to pre-screen applications and identify patterns in successful investments